db0/godot-card-game-framework/INSTALL.md

 2. Adjust its Placement variable on the editor according to where you want to it exist.
 Typically you want one of the corners such as Bottom Left or Bottom Right
 3. If you want multiple piles to share the same corner, adjust the Overlap Shift Direction of the Pile that you want to be pushed from the corner accordingly.
 4. If you have more than 2 piles sharing the same corner, adjust the Index Shift Priority of those that will move.
 Make sure they're all the same (Higher or Lower)
-5. For each pile, decide which shuffle style you want to use.
+5. For each pile, decide which Shuffle Style you want to use.
 Default is "auto"
 6. For each pile, decide if the cards inside are by default face-up or face-down.
 Check the "Faceup Cards" accordingly.
 7. In case you want the hand to draw cards from this pile.
 (See the custom `Deck.tcsn` node for a sample of this setup)
 	1. connect your `_on_input_event` signal to self and make it emit a "draw card" signal containing `self` as an argument.